futurediffusion/WD-14-Batch-Tagger/README.md

     pip install -r requirements.txt

+Alternatively you can simply double-click **run.bat**.
+It will create a `.venv` folder if needed, install the required packages and launch the Gradio interface.

 You can dowload the [Models](https://huggingface.co/SmilingWolf) and the [selected_tags.csv](https://huggingface.co/SmilingWolf/wd-v1-4-swinv2-tagger-v2/resolve/main/selected_tags.csv) and put both on the './Models' folder.
 If you download the models but don't put them in the folder, specify the path (instructions below) otherwise the script will download the missing resources

 ## Usage